 9. Do you have public liability and indemnity insurance?
 Are you a registered business?

 This is a big one folks.
-Professional indemnity insurance would cover the cost of retaking photos if something goes wrong – like if their equipment broke or they couldn’t make it, this would pay for you to re-stage the wedding and get them redone.
+Professional indemnity insurance would cover the cost of retaking photos if something goes wrong – like if their equipment broke, their memory card malfunctioned or they couldn’t make it, this would pay for you to re-stage the wedding or get them redone.
 This may also be covered on your wedding insurance policy.

 10. Will you be my photographer on the day?